 Questions and answers need to come at the beginning of SMS implementation.
 Your answers to fundamental questions about safety management will be a guideline through the entire process of your SMS' implementation.

 I can’t help but observe that aviation oversight agencies are constantly reinforcing the idea that there is one right answer to every situation.
-But consider: there are thousands of organizations who adopt safety programs, and each of them has unique safety needs.
+But consider: thousands of organizations adopt safety programs, and each of them has unique safety needs.
 Each organization should therefore also have unique answers to questions about SMS.
-An SMS must support the organization's safety goals and objectives; otherwise, you will end up with a paper SMS that may pass a few SMS audits, but will provide no long-lasting risk mitigation value.
+An SMS must support the organization's safety goals and objectives; otherwise, you will end up with a paper SMS that may pass a few SMS audits but will provide no long-lasting risk mitigation value.

 Related Aviation SMS Implementation Articles

 - Why Should We Implement Aviation SMS?